 Claire Judd, Office and Events Manager

 Claire joined the company in December 2019.
 Her background is in project development and management in the charity, community and environmental sectors.
-Claire’s previous roles have included Office / Operations Manager, Project Manager, Development Manager, Community Fundraiser and Community Support Officer, with organisations including British Red Cross, Friends of the Earth and Network Recycling.
-Claire will provide welcome support to the existing team to ensure the smooth running of the office.
+Claire’s previous roles have included Office / Operations Manager, Project Manager, Development Manager, Community Fundraiser and Volunteering Support Officer, with organisations including British Red Cross, Friends of the Earth and Network Recycling.